mikaelvesavuori/cloud-developer-basics/01-what-is-the-cloud/README.md

 When you feel ready to deploy our `getContent` function (needed to continue with the next steps), go ahead and:

 - Create a new function
-- Set timeout to 10 seconds as you don't want a serverless function to run for very long
+- Set the timeout value to 10 seconds as you don't want a serverless function to run for very long
 - Ensure that _Name_ and _Function to execute_ are set to `getContent`, and that _Region_ is set to `europe-west1` under _Advanced options_ (located in the far bottom)
 - Choose `Node.js 10`
 - For _Service account_, point to the account that you created in the last step

+We want to co-locate the bucket and function so they may run at optimal speed.
+For more complex use cases, we can also negate any costs for ingoing or outgoing traffic by this kind of colocation.

 Please note that the `getContent` function is set up to fetch content from DatoCMS.
 When you read this at some point in the future, this particular token and/or DatoCMS project may no longer be valid.
 To replicate the same circumstances, then in DatoCMS you would: